ranagjatin/Optimizing-Revenue-Leakage-Profitability-in-the-Hospitality-Sector/README.md

 This project focuses on identifying revenue leakage and improving profitability in the hospitality sector using cancellation trend analysis, RevPAR data, and occupancy insights.

 ## Deliverables
-- 📄 Final report (PDF)
-- 📊 Presentation slides
+- 📄 Final report (PDF) with 📊 Presentation slides
 - 📈 Dashboards (insights with cancellation rate, occupancy, platform performance)
-- 📁 Dataset samples (optional)

 ## Key Insights
 - High cancellation rate in RT1 (~40%)